FAQ for ESC volunteering

 Your travel reimbursement will be done only between your home country to the country where the project takes place.
 In a justified situation it is possible to travel from another country.
 In this case always check with your sending organisation if your travel will be eligible to reimburse.
 You will have to provide official documents explaining your reasons.
 Please, bear in mind that ESC does not pay for your holidays!

 How and when do I get the pocket money?

-Volunteers get pocket money after arrival on the workcamp.
-The pocket money is paid in cash in CZK (equivalent to 5 EUR/day).
-If you must leave the workcamp earlier (for example you get sick), you will have to return the corresponding amount back.
+Volunteers get pocket money after arrival on the Volunteering Team.
+The pocket money is paid in cash in CZK (equivalent to 5-6 EUR/day).
+If you must leave the activity earlier (for example you get sick), you will have to return the corresponding amount back.
 You can use this pocket money to cover expenses during your free time (for example trips or excursions).

 What is a sending/supporting organisation and how do I get one?

-A sending (or supporting) organisation is based in your home country and will be responsible for your preparation before the workcamp.
+A sending (or supporting) organisation is based in your home country and will be responsible for your preparation before the activity.
 They will provide all the necessary support you need.
-When you are accepted to our ESC workcamp, we will recommend you a sending organisation, which you should contact.
+When you are accepted to our ESC Volunteering Team, we will recommend you a sending organisation, which you should contact.

 In case you have any health issues or you are facing any type of obstacles (economic, educational etc.), please inform your sending organisation as soon as possible.
 You should also mention in it the application, so we are informed about your special needs in advance.

 - Volunteering Agreement: After your acceptance you will be asked to sign the Volunteering Agreement.
 It´s a basic document, which explains rights and responsibilities of all parties involved.